 Customs policies and import duties vary widely from country to country, and are paid to your country's government, and are therefore outside Lumina's control.

 Contact your local customs office or government website for current charges before you order, so you are not surprised by charges you were not expecting.
-You can use the HS code of our Lumina: 8525891900 to inquire with your local customs office.
+You can use Lumina's HS code 8525891900 to inquire with your local customs office.